 In addition to physical damage, pest rodents can carry bacteria that cause potentially life-threatening diseases.
-These are spread through urine and droppings which they will deposit throughout your home.
+These diseases spread through urine and droppings, which rodents will deposit throughout your home.

 Waiting until after you notice the signs of rats and mice inside your home means that it’s already too late and action is required immediately.

 Protect your home from rodents

 Rodents are notorious for their ability to squeeze through tiny gaps.
 A common myth that prevails is that mice and rats have collapsible skeletons that enable them to fit through any size hole.
 In actuality, it’s simply their sleek body shape and small size that allow them to do this.

 The size of the gap they can get through is really only limited by the size of their skulls.
 As such, juvenile mice can fit through holes the size of a pencil.

 Take a walk around your building and look for any gaps.
 Make a note of any areas of disrepair so that you can see to them as soon as possible.
 Remember, spaces under the bottom of doors can be covered with draft excluders.

 Rodents are used to burrowing and are excellent climbers, so don’t discount gaps that are high up on the building as potential entrances to your home.

 2. Seal food

 Any open containers that hold food scraps like waste or recycling bins must be carefully sealed.
 The majority of rodents are omnivorous and opportunistic feeders.
 They’ll happily make a meal out of whatever you’ve left laying around.